There are two federal laws that protect students with disabilities from discrimination at the post-secondary level:

 - Section 504 of the Rehabilitation Act of 1973

 The laws function together to guarantee both physical and programmatic access to Bentley University courses, activities and events.
 The university is required to provide reasonable accommodations to qualified individuals.
 The academic accommodations outlined in the accommodation letter have been negotiated between the student and Disability Services.
-If you believe the requested academic accommodations are unreasonable for your course, please contact Stephanie Brodeur, coordinator of disability services at 781.891.2274 or firstname.lastname@example.org, to discuss your concerns.
+If you believe the requested academic accommodations are unreasonable for your course, please contact Stephanie Brodeur, senior assistant director of disability services at 781.891.2004 or firstname.lastname@example.org, to discuss your concerns.

 Providing Academic Accommodations

 If a student has requested academic accommodations, you are under no legal obligation to provide them without an official academic accommodation letter provided by the Office of Disability Services.
 Even if the student claims to be registered, they must present you with an official academic letter provided by Disability Services.
 Until you receive this letter, it is not appropriate to provide the requested accommodations.
 If a student has not registered, refer him or her to Disability Services to follow the appropriate procedures.

 To familiarize students with the process for receiving accommodations, you should consider including a statement in your syllabus informing them that they must meet with the Office of Disability Services and receive an official academic accommodation letter at the beginning of each semester.
 You are encouraged to include the following statement on your syllabus: